CouncilofLorien/counciloflorien.github.io/docs/cards/B/bring-our-curses-home.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _Corruption._ Playable on a non-Wizard character whose company is facing a hazard creature attack.
-Discard this card if no character is eliminated by the attack.
-If any character is eliminated, place creature's card with this card-creature is considered off to the side.
+> > _Corruption._ ***Playable on a non-Wizard character whose company is facing a hazard creature attack.*** Discard this card if no character is eliminated by the attack.
+If any character is eliminated, place creature's card with this card---creature is considered off to the side.
 Target character's company faces an attack from creature at the start of each movement/hazard phase if creature is playable.
 Discard associated creature's card if this card is discarded.
 Discard this card if associated creature is defeated.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>